Adam Fleming

 From 2011 until 2014 Sean worked for Sky Sports News before leaving to join ITV as a sports newsreader on Good Morning Britain and has been a co-presenter of the programme since 2020.
 He also presented two seasons of ITV game show Rebound.

-Since 2015 Sean has been an occasional reporter for BBC One’s Countryfile and since 2017 has presented Sunday Morning Live and Inside Out London until it ended in 2021.
+Since 2015 Sean has been an occasional reporter for BBC One’s Countryfile and since 2017 has presented Sunday Morning Live.
+He also presented Inside Out London from 2017 until it ended in 2021.

 Other television credits include co-presenting Food Detectives and Britain’s Classroom Heroes for BBC Two.
 Reporting on child mental health for Panorama and broadcasting from a range of national events including the First World War Armistice centenary and The Lord Mayor’s Show.